taebow/sqlalchemy-facets/README.rst

 easy-to-use and efficient helpers to build category based filters and do search with multiple criterias.

+Its purpose is to be similar to ElasticSearch's feature `terms aggregation`_.

 .. image:: https://i.ibb.co/ZLHxGDv/work-in-progress.png
    :width: 100pt